ianaleck/corona-wordpress-livetracker/readme.txt

 == Description ==

-Corona Virus / Covid-19 Live Tracker plugin to get Live data for table and or map
+Corona Virus / Covid-19 Live Tracker plugin to get Live data for table and or map.
+The plugin dependent on data from [Novel COVID API](https://corona.lmao.ninja/) as a 3rd party service to provide Live covid-19 statistics and the plugin calls this service as soon as tag is submitted on to the site.
+A link to there documentation is here [Novel COVID API Documentation](https://corona.lmao.ninja/docs/) https://corona.lmao.ninja/docs/.
+Novel Covid Api's  [License](https://github.com/NovelCOVID/API/blob/master/LICENSE) is found on https://github.com/NovelCOVID/API/blob/master/LICENSE.

 = Features =
 * **List All Countries Statistics in Summary**